 Additionally, certain tax credits are granted to resident CIT taxpayers who make certain investments.
-Specifically, CIT taxpayers may apply a deduction of (i) 5 per cent on investments in fixed assets related to the activity of the company, and (ii) EUR 3,000 for each increase in the average number of permanent employees.
+For instance, CIT taxpayers may apply a deduction from EUR 1,000 to EUR 3,500 for each increase in the average number of permanent employees.